Get insider access

 8.6

-The Samsung Odyssey G7/G70B S32BG70 is a 32-inch, 4k gaming monitor that's also available in a 28-inch size, but it's a different product that doesn't perform the same.
-It's a newer version of the Samsung Odyssey G7 S28AG70 with many of the same features, including HDMI 2.1 bandwidth for console gaming and FreeSync variable refresh rate (VRR) support with G-SYNC compatibility.
-Unlike other models in the Odyssey G7 lineup released in 2022, this one is limited to a 144Hz refresh rate and doesn't feature Mini LED backlighting like the higher-end Samsung Odyssey Neo G7 S32BG75.
-However, it's a unique gaming monitor because it features Samsung's proprietary Tizen OS smart platform built-in, letting you stream content without needing a PC, and it has extra connectivity options like built-in Wi-Fi and Bluetooth support.
+The Samsung Odyssey G7/G70B S32BG70 is a 32-inch, 4k gaming monitor.
+It's a newer version of the Samsung Odyssey G7 S28AG70 with many of the same features, including HDMI 2.1 bandwidth for console gaming and VRR support.
+Unlike the higher-end Samsung Odyssey Neo G7 S32BG75, this one is limited to a 144Hz refresh rate and doesn't feature Mini LED backlighting.
+However, it features Samsung's proprietary Tizen OS smart platform built-in, letting you stream content without needing a PC, and it has extra connectivity options like built-in Wi-Fi and Bluetooth support.
+There's also a smaller S28BG70 model available, but it's considered a different monitor, and not a variant.

 Our Verdict